Making a Difference Now and For Generations to Come

 Many of us can recall sitting with our families as children, discovering the joy of picture books and stories.
 As we grew, we learned sight words before moving onto reading more complex books and materials.

-Education is a powerful tool.
+Education is a powerful tool that makes a substantial community impact.
 Around the world today, people are gaining access to literacy materials that allow them to read and write in their own languages for the first time.
-That is changing whole communities — just like Tida and Soutoucou’s in Senegal.
+That is changing whole communities — just like Tida and Soutoucou in Senegal.

 What the women were most excited about though was the impact literacy had on their families.